CIPP/E Exam and exam strategy (what to expect and how to excel)

 After the completion of the exam, your result will be shown to you.
 You will know instantly if you have passed or fail the exam.

 Do you want to increase your chance of passing the exam at first try?
 Register for our online training course now.
-You will have access to study materials, a full practice exam (90 questions) and additional practice questions.
+You will have access to study materials, three full practice exams (3 x 90 questions) and additional practice questions.